SciTools/iris/docs/src/further_topics/dask_best_practices/dask_pp_to_netcdf.rst

          Cell methods:
               mean: time (1 hour)

-The cube is then immediately saved as a NetCDF file.
+The cube is then immediately saved as a netCDF file.

 .. code-block:: python